-Because dithering is an operation that must be coordinated with guiding (remember, the mount is being purposefully moved by a few pixels, which guiding would reflexively attempt to counteract), the dithering operation is managed by PHD2 itself.
+Because dithering is an operation that must be coordinated with guiding (remember, the mount is being purposefully moved by a few pixels, which guiding would reflexively attempt to counteract), the dithering operation is managed by the guiding applications themselves.
 The process is simple.
-N.I.N.A. suspends imaging and commmands PDH2 to execute a dither operation.
-PHD2 performs the dither, and then informs N.I.N.A. when the operation is complete.
-Any required adjustments to guiding are automatically handled by PHD2.
+N.I.N.A. suspends imaging and commmands the guiding application to execute a dither operation.
+It performs the dither, and then informs N.I.N.A. when the operation is complete.
+Any required adjustments to guiding are automatically handled by the guiding application.
 N.I.N.A. then resumes commanding normal exposures.
 Normally, a dither operation takes a few tens of seconds (at most) to complete.

 Dithering in N.I.N.A.#

-N.I.N.A. offers three different ways to effect dither operations:
+N.I.N.A. offers three different ways to perform dithering:

 - Synchronized dithering across multiple main cameras on the same mount, also through PHD2